Notes on Design

 Profit Margin & Process Refinement

-As the pandemic necessitates change for how we do business, some people who run small businesses are taking a breath, refining processes, and reimagining details.
-For those who have achieved that moment of breath, now is a particularly good time to optimize workflow and review profit margins.
-Whether you are refining offerings, creating new products or services, embarking on virtual classes, or launching your first online store, Design for the Arts can help you break down and fine-tune important details.
+As the world changes, how we do business also needs to shift.
+Those of us who own or manage a small business, non-profit, or grant-driven operation need to build in time to take a breath, refine processes, and reimagine details.
+For those who have achieved that moment of breath, this is a good time to optimize workflow and review profit margins.
+Whether you are refining or streamlining offerings, creating new products or services, or discovering more sustainable approaches to managing communication , Design for the Arts can help you see the big picture, break down the flow of your materials and processes, and fine-tune important details.

 The art of optimizing is a requisite task for any small business.
-To assist with this need, I’m offering custom spreadsheet calculations to help you adjust quantities, scope, cost, and fees.
+To assist with this need, Brand Evaluation, Brand Development, and Brand Mapping can be extremely helpful tools.
+I’m also offering custom spreadsheet calculations to help you adjust quantities, scope, cost, and fees.
 What can you optimize?
 Virtually anything.

-Contact Karen to chat about what you want to optimize and receive a free estimate for your custom calculation.
+Contact me to chat about what you want to optimize.
 Together we can determine a plan that will best serve you.
 You provide the costs and I create a spreadsheet with variables that you can adjust.
 Read on for examples and to learn how this process can help you plan.
 We can start simply and affordably or build on complex scenarios.

 What Can You Optimize?